MozScout/scout-alexa/README.md

 * `JWOT_TOKEN`: JWOT token to access API (scout-ua).
 Generate using the api/auth/register endpoint from scout-ua (POST request with `name`, `email`, `password` fields).
 * `SCOUT_ADDR`: API hostname for scout-ua (`yourserver.com` for instance)
 * `LOG_LEVEL`: Optional.
 [Winston](https://github.com/winstonjs/winston) logging level.
+* `SUMMARY`: Optional.
+If this is there and set to 'false', the user will not get an option to hear the summary.
+The only option will be the full article.

 #### Cross Compiling the natural packages